-Zhu Yunwen's uncle, the later Yongle emperor, spared no effort to erase his nephew from history.
-He even voided the Jianwen emperor era from history annals, decreed an extension to his father's reign as the Hongwu emperor from his death in 1398 and until 1402, when the Yongle emperor usurped the throne.
+Zhu Yunwen's uncle, the later Yongle Emperor, spared no effort to erase his nephew from history.
+He even voided the Jianwen Emperor reign period from history annals, decreed an extension to his father's reign as the Hongwu Emperor from his death in 1398 and until 1402, when the Yongle Emperor usurped the throne.

 It will forever remain a mystery how and when emperor Jianwen died so there is no record of his tomb.
 If he even has one, that is.